0xGSAT/LearningJS/js-getting-started/README.md

 ```
 <img src="../numberPrecision.png" alt="Number Precision" width="400px" height="50px">

 So, as you can see in the above example, the expected output is 2.4 but the actual output is 2.4000000000000004.
 This is because JS uses 64-bit floating point numbers to represent numbers.
 And 64-bit floating point numbers are not precise.
-So, to avoid this issue we can use `toFixed([precision_number])` method.
+So, to avoid this issue we can use `toFixed([precision_number])` method which returns a `string`.
 Example:
 ```javascript
 let price = 1.1 + 1.3;
 console.log(price.toFixed(2));